 The UK's biggest broadband providers - including BT, TalkTalk, Virgin Media, EE and Sky - each offers a content filter, which restricts access to sites containing potentially harmful material like pornography, violent images, or self-harm advocacy.
 They're easy to set up - you have to choose whether you want them or not when you first sign up for a new package, and they can be turned on or off at any time.

 They're not a perfect system, of course.
 Smart kids may work out how to bypass some of the blocks, and ultimately there's no replacement for parental oversight.
 But they can help, all the same.

-Content filters also block sites known to contain malware, but be here's another warning - they're not the same thing as antivirus software - they won't help you if a virus does slip through.
+Content filters also block sites known to contain malware, but they're not the same thing as antivirus software - they won't help you if a virus slips through.